cruijs/crui/packages/core/README.md

 <input id="test" name="test" type="number" value="123" />
 ```

 Please be careful to not confuse properties with *attributes*.
-They are almost equivalent, but there are indeed some differences.
-The most known one is the attribute `class` and the attribute `className`:
+HTML tags have attributes which are then materialized into properties in the DOM Nodes.
+They are almost equivalent in terms of name, but some differs.
+The most known one is the attribute `class` that is bound to `className` property:
 ```typescript
 hp('div', { className: 'test' })
 ```